schlessinger-lab/pyvol/README.md

 ### Display and Output Options
 By default, PyVOL simply writes volumes to STDOUT and, when invoked through PyMOL, displays pocket boundaries as semi-translucent surfaces.
 This behavior can be extensively customized.

-The output name for all computed PyMOL objects and the base filename for any output files can be specified usingo the name option:
+The output name for all computed PyMOL objects and the base filename for any output files can be specified using the name option:
 ```python
 pocket protein_selection name=favorite_protein_1
 ```